-- This is the mixed form of private and government ownership.
+- This is a mixed form of private and government ownership.

-- This system provides opportunities for investment to the entrepreneurs of the private sector, but the main role is of the governments, meaning thereby that the government makes an investment, jointly with private entrepreneurs and public in certain preparation.
+- This system provides opportunities for investment to the entrepreneurs of the private sector, but the main role is of the government, meaning thereby that the government makes an investment, jointly with private entrepreneurs and the public in certain preparation.

 The main features of such types of entrepreneurship are as follows:

-- The traditional entrepreneurs believe in the natural pace of development.
+- Traditional entrepreneurs believe in the natural pace of development.

 - They do not like to take excessive risks.